Here’s Why Your Teeth Hurt When You Run

 Sinus Problems

 Sometimes when your teeth hurt, it doesn’t really have much to do with them at all.
-Occasionally, a sinus infection or other issue can be the cause of a toothache.
+Occasionally, a sinus infection or other issues can be the cause of a toothache.
 Your sinuses sit right behind your cheeks, eyebrows, and jaw, and can cause pain when an issue arises.
 If you can treat sinus inflammation or infections, you may stop your teeth from hurting while you run or walk.

 Cold Sensitivity